 New TG/sub-TG:

-Agreed to create a new Topic Group on primary and secondary diabetes prediction (TG-Diabetes) based on the proposal in , with Andrés Valdivieso (Anastasia.ai & Tecnigen, Chile) as Topic Driver.
+Agreed to create a new Topic Group on primary and secondary diabetes prediction (TG-Diabetes) based on the proposal in , with Andrés Valdivieso (Anastasia.ai, Chile) as Topic Driver.

 Agreed to create a sub-TG on Malaria surveillance and detection within the TG-Malaria, coordinated by Helmi Zakariah (AIME, Malaysia).
 Work will be coordinated with relevant activities within TG-Outbreaks.